 We hope that this article has inspired you to visit Capri.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

-Do you want to share your own travel tips by guest writing for We Are Travel Girls?
-Please visit our Contribute page for guidelines and to submit your article.
+Do you want to share your travel story with our community?
+Please visit our Contribut Page for guidelines and to submit your article.